Fortnite-API/py-wrapper/README.md

 - `language` [GameLanguage] (Optional) - Specify the language of the shop.
 Default is set to english
 ###### Returns
 Returns a list of `BrCosmetic` objects.
-###### Raises
-- `ServerOutage` if the servers are not available
-- `RateLimted` when the rate limit has been hit
-- `Unauthorized` when no or a wrong API key has been provided
-- `MissingSearchParameter` if no search parameter was provided

 ___